Frequently Asked Questions on the Due Diligence in Supply Chains Act

-- The draft law refers to "adequate" implementation of due diligence obligations.
+- The law refers to "adequate" implementation of due diligence obligations.
 What is meant by "adequacy"?

-- What are the consequences for smaller German companies - especially SMEs - that supply to larger companies affected by the law?
+- What are the consequences for smaller German companies (SMEs) - that supply to larger companies affected by the law?

 - "With this law, the responsibility that actually lies with the state is shifted to companies.
 As an individual company, I cannot do anything to change difficult situations in individual countries."